 Dynamic Cache Option

-If you have a WordPress, Magento or Joomla-based website, the Varnish-powered Dynamic Cache is the perfect optimisation solution for your website!
+If you have a WordPress, Drupal or Joomla-based website, the NGINX-powered Dynamic Cache is the perfect optimisation solution for your website!
 In this tutorial page you will find detailed information on the following topics:

 The Dynamic Cache purpose is to cache all resources on your site even if they are dynamically generated.
 For example, if you have a Joomla website, your images and other multimedia will be static but your articles will be stored in the application database.